kukkieman/codechef-solutions/README.md

 # codechef-solutions
-All my solutions to CodeChef's challenges (Cook-Off, Long, Lunchtime and other Miscellaneous Challenges) in one place.
+All my solutions to CodeChef's problem statements (Cook-Off, Long, Lunchtime and other Miscellaneous Challenges) in one place.